-NVE has adopted several changes in the settlement regulation in connection with the implementation of the national point of data management (Elhub) and smart metering.
+NVE has adopted several changes in the Settlement Regulation in connection with the implementation of the national point of data management (Elhub) and smart metering.
 NVE has made changes in the regulation on information exchange related to supplier switching, customer change, metering, DSO neutrality, settlement of metering corrections as well as requirements for responsibilities regarding the operation of Elhub.
-The regulatory changes will enter into force when the Elhub is implemented, currently planned in 2017.
+The regulatory changes will enter into force when the Elhub is implemented, currently estimated to go live in Q1 2018.